How Fleets Can Limit COVID-19’s Spread With Vehicle Inspections

 DVIR’s are a compliance requirement for many fleets and are a great measure to obtain immediate vehicle status updates.
 During times like these, the need for fleet visibility is intensified, especially if you have to manage your fleet remotely.
 Digital vehicle inspections are a great solution to verify your operators are following proper sanitization protocol to avoid community spread.

 Detailed inspection results are relayed to fleet managers’ and administrators’ fleet management software dashboards in real time.
 The reduction of communication gaps allows you to initiate necessary preventive measures to immediately address issues and avoid unnecessary downtime.

 What Should Vehicle Inspection Forms Include?

 During the COVID-19 pandemic, it’s crucial to protect employees by encouraging good hygiene and enforcing inspection standards.
-Typical vehicle inspection forms might include vital vehicle components for functionality but lack sanitation criteria.
+Typical vehicle inspection forms might include vital vehicle components for functionality but lack sanitization criteria.

-Fleet managers should include thorough vehicle sanitation in each operator’s pre and post-trip inspection.
+Fleet managers should include thorough vehicle sanitization in each operator’s pre and post-trip inspection.
 Inspections should focus on disinfecting high-touch areas such as:

 - Driver and Passenger-side (if applicable) Exterior Door Handles

 - Driver and Passenger-side (if applicable) Interior Door Handles